thelastbaldwin/gulp_template/Readme.md

 * clone this repository and run `npm install`

+To start the development server:

+* navigate to the gulp_template folder and run 'gulp' or 'npm run start'

+To run the build process:

+* navigate to the gulp_template folder and run 'npm run build'

 Features to add:

-* separate build process with minification for CSS
+* create build process (minification, uglification)
-* ability to output separate JS files if needed
+* add ability to create multiple js packages